DBOMproject/tools/spdx-converter/README.md

       ASSET
-                            The asset ID on which you want to retrieve the BoM FILE                  The SPDX KV Tag that has to be created
+                            The asset ID on which you want to retrieve the BoM FILE                  The SPDX KV Tag that has to be created ID
+                            String to append to the id.
+For testing purposes

 ## Getting Help